-All requests for letter of invitation for visa purposes must be addressed to Mr Mayank Mirnal by e-mail: mayank.mrinal@nic.in with copy to ITU: figi-symposium@itu.int, bearing the words “Letter of support for visa” as the subject and should be sent before the deadline of 30 October 2017.
+All requests for letter of invitation for visa purposes must be addressed to Mr Mayank Mrinalby e-mail: mayank.mrinal@nic.in with copy to ITU: figi-symposium@itu.int, bearing the words “Letter of support for visa” as the subject and should be sent before the deadline of 30 October 2017.
 The email should also include as attachments the duly completed form above, specifying the name as written in the passport, date of birth, passport number, dates of issue and expiry of the passport of the individual(s) for whom the visa(s) is/are requested and a copy of the notification of confirmation of registration for the FIGI Symposia.

 ______________